indenkun/arabic2kansuji/README.md

 ### `arabic2kansuji_all`

-`arabic2kansuji_num` and `arabic2kansuji_cal` only accepts half-width
-Arabic numbers, but `arabic2kansuji_all` can convert a string containing a half-width Arabic number to kansuji and keep the string.
-`arabic2kansuji_all` can convert not only half-width Arabic numerals but also full-width Arabic numerals can be converted by specifying an argument.
+`arabic2kansuji_num` only accepts half-width Arabic numbers, but `arabic2kansuji_all` can convert a string containing a half-width Arabic number to kansuji and keep the string. `arabic2kansuji_all` can convert not only half-width Arabic numerals but also full-width Arabic numerals can be converted by specifying an argument.
 However, it is not possible to convert only the full-size Arabic numerals in the string and keep the half-size Arabic numerals.

 ``` r
 arabic2kansuji_all("昭和64年は1989年1月7日までです。")